ruralinnovation/data-viz-assessment/README.md

 - `theme_cori_horizontal_bars` extends theme_cori with some horizontal bar specific styling.
 - `theme_cori_map` extends theme_cori with some map specific styling.

 Produce a chart that compares rural and nonrural broadband adoption in 2023.
 Simple is OK!
 Feel free to reference our ["cookbook"](https://ruralinnovation.github.io/cori.charts/articles/cookbook.html) for chart examples.
-Save your chart as a png in the export subfolder using cori.charts::save_plot.
+Save your chart as a png in the export subfolder using `cori.charts::save_plot`.

 **4) Map broadband adoption rates by county**